Area: 1250 m2

 Implementation: Épkar Zrt.

 The restoration begun in late 2017 is taking place according to the original architectural blueprints, returning the building's imposing spaces to their former glory.

-Following the comprehensive rehabilitation of the park and its institutional network, the Millennium House will become one of the gems of the Városliget.
+Following the comprehensive rehabilitation of the park and its institutional network, the House of the Hungarian Millennium will become one of the gems of the Városliget.
 It is also a symbol of the goals of Liget Budapest as its concept not only preserves tradition and reinforces links between the park and art, it also turns one of the Városliget's oldest buildings into a genuine community space and activity centre.

 The mission of the NEO Contemporary Art Space is to become an exhibition space for the world’s foremost contemporary fine artists in Budapest’s City Park.
 In search of an international parallel, it is perhaps the Serpentine Gallery in London’s Kensington Gardens park, whose mission is the closest to that embraced by NEO in regard to location, appearance and function alike.